Friday, October 4

 And speaking of breakfast, we use our new egg cooker which does an egg, some pre-cooked bacon, cheese and a little salsa in one minute in the microwave!
 The finished product fits perfectly on an English muffin!
 New favorite breakfast!

-We see two white tail deer on the way out the camping area and decide to re-visit the canyons this morning to see what the lighting may be.
+We see two white tail deer on the way out of the camping area and decide to re-visit the canyons this morning to see what the lighting may be.
 Quite nice!
 The story is that these canyons were formed by poor farming methods, where one thing led to erosion and mother nature took over.

 And then we head for Perry and the Georgia National Fair which just opened today.
 We pass quite a few pecan orchards along the way.